Mindoro hornbill

 The Mindoro hornbill (Penelopides mindorensis) is a species of hornbill in the family Bucerotidae.
 It is endemic to forests on Mindoro in the Philippines found in tropical moist lowland forests.
-As is the case with all Philippine tarictic hornbills, it was once considered a subspecies of P. panini.
+As is the case with all five Philippine tarictic hornbills, formerly considered to be just one species.
 It is the only tarictic hornbill where both sexes are creamy-white and black.
 The sexes are very similar, differing primarily in the colour of the ocular ring (pinkish-white in the male, blue in the female).
 It is threatened by habitat loss, and is consequently considered endangered by the IUCN.

+It is illegal to hunt, capture or possess these birds under Philippine Law RA 9147.

-Description
+Description and taxonomy

 EBird describes the bird as "A fairly large bird of lowland and foothill forest on Mindoro.
 Small for a hornbill.
 Bill fairly short with black bands.
 Has black wings, a pale buffy tail with black tip, pale underparts and head with a black cheek, and bare skin around the face and chin.
-Male has pinkish facial skin, while female’s is blue.
+Male has pinkish facial skin, while female's is blue.
 Unmistakable.
 The only hornbill on Mindoro.
-Voice is a short nasal bark, “wak!”."
+Voice is a short nasal bark, "wak!"."

-It is unique among the tarictic hornbills (Visayan hornbill, Luzon hornbill, Samar hornbill and Mindanao hornbill), which the others show a great deal of sexual dimorphism in which males have white heads and breasts while females are almost uniformly black.
+It was formerly conspecific with all other tarictic hornbills Visayan hornbill, Luzon hornbill, Samar hornbill and Mindanao hornbill.
+It is unique among them as other tarictics show a great deal of sexual dimorphism in which males have white heads and breasts while females are almost uniformly black.
 In the case of the Mindoro Hornbill, both males and females have white heads and bellies with the only physical features to distinguish sexes being the facial skin in which the females' are blue with the male's being pink in color.

-Like all hornbills, they are cavity nesters and rely on large dipterocarp trees for breeding.
+Ecology and behavior

 They are primarily frugivorous eating figs and berries but they are also known to eat insects, lizards and other small animals.
+Usually seen in pairs but can form flocks of up to 20 birds.

+All hornbills are monogamous and mate for life.They are cavity nesters and rely on large dipterocarp trees for breeding.
+The female seals itself within the tree cavity and the male is in charge of gathering food for its mate and chicks.
+The male stores food in a gular pouch and regurgitates it to feed its mate and chicks.

+Among the tarictics, this species is one of the least studied but breeding habits believed to be similar to the better studied Luzon hornbill.
+A females Mindoro hornbill has been found in breeding condition with enlarged gonads in May.
+Based on the Luzon hornbill, clutch size is 3 to 4 eggs, up to 6.
+Incubation takes 28 to 31 days and fledgeling occurs within 50 to 65 days of hatching.